ibexa/documentation-developer/docs/api/field_type_search.md

 ### `getDefaultSortField()`

 This method gets name of the default Field to be used for sorting.
 As Field Types can index multiple Fields (see [MapLocation](field_type_reference.md#maplocation-field-type) Field Type's implementation of this interface), this method is used to define default field for sorting.
-Default Field is typically used by Field sort clause.
+Default Field is typically used by the [`Field` Sort Clause](../guide/search/sort_clause_reference/field_sort_clause.md).

 ## Register Indexable Implementations